Stuycs-K/final-project-4-cheng-jack-zhang-wen/WORKLOG.md

 Started 'w', 'a', and 'd' movements for fireboy, UP, LEFT, and RIGHT movements for watergirl via keypressed in the Game class Moved a lot of the movement mechanics into the Character class as opposed to keeping it in Game, but setup remains in the Game class
 Movement horizontally working
-Started working with gravity, working oddly
+Started working with gravity; works good

 ### date y